nens/threedi-docs/source/a_releasenotes_3di_mi.rst

 Other new options and additions:

-- Simulation wizard: include option to select previously uploaded 1D initial water level file#610
+- Simulation wizard: include option to select previously uploaded 1D initial water level file (#610)

 - New options for :ref:`1d_advection` are now also available in the simulation wizard.
 New schematisations will by default use the combined energy/momentum conservative scheme instead of the momentum conservative scheme that was the previous default (#603).

-- Simulation template creation: append prefix to saved template name in case of Multiple Simulations (#613)
+- Simulation template creation: append prefix to saved template name in case of multiple simulations (#613)

 Bugfixes: